emily-goren/BinQuasi/README.md

 # BinQuasi

-This package provides code to call peaks in ChIP-seq data with biological replicates using the BinQuasi algorithm.
+This package provides code to call peaks in ChIP-seq data with biological replicates using the BinQuasi algorithm of Goren, Liu, Wang, and Wang (2018) [doi.org/10.1093/bioinformatics/bty227](https://doi.org/10.1093/bioinformatics/bty227).

 ## Installation